dashio-connect/python-dashio/Documents/Documentation.md

 1) *Config Attributes*.
 These attributes define the look and placement of the control.
 They are used to generate the config information sent to the **Dash** app when it issues a CFG command to the device, these are set in *init*.

-2) *Messaging Atttributes*.
+2) *Messaging Attributes*.
 Setting these attributes send messages to the **Dash** app controlling the visible appearance of the control.

 When controls are instantiated they create a ControlControl to add to its layout.
 More layouts can be added by creating a ControlConfig for that control and adding it with add_config_columnar(ControlConfig) or add_config_full_page(ControlConfig).
 This allows you to have two layouts - a columnar layout for phones and another for tablets.
 If you use a add_config_full_page layout then you will need to set the number of columns it uses with set_no_columns_full_page().